antonagestam/phantom-types/README.md

 ["Parse, don't validate"][parse].

 _This project is in early development and fundamental changes should be expected.
-Semantic versioning will be followed after version 1.0, but before that breaking changes will occur between minor versions._
+Semantic versioning will be followed after version 1.0, but before that breaking changes might occur between minor versions._

 [Checkout the complete documentation on Read the Docs →][docs]